oraqlle/cpp-book-live/src/getting-started/hello-cmake.md

 ## Creating a Project with CMake

-To start off, go back to your projects directory and create a new directory called 'hello_cmake'.
+To start off, go back to your `projects/` directory and create a new directory called 'hello_cmake'.

 <!-- markdownlint-disable MD014 -->